villandre/DMphyClus/README.md

 -I/usr/local/include/gsl with -I/path/returned/by/the/find/command

 where /path/returned/by/the/find/command is replaced by the output of the find command.

+If you get an error message like,

+Error: package or namespace load failed for ‘DMphyClus’ in dyn.load(file, DLLpath = DLLpath, ...): unable to load shared object '/home/luc/R/x86_64-pc-linux-gnu-library/3.4/DMphyClus/libs/DMphyClus.so': libgsl.so.23: cannot open shared object file: No such file or directory

+It probably means the system variable LD_LIBRARY_PATH was not set.
+See https://www.gnu.org/software/gsl/doc/html/usage.html#shared-libraries for instructions.

 I strongly suggest reading the vignette before starting to use the package.
 To do so, start an R session and type "vignette("DMphyClus_Example", package = "DMphyClus")".
 This should open a browser window and display it.
 Else, you can simply go to the directory where the package vignette file is found, e.g. ~/R/i686-pc-linux-gnu-library/3.2/DMphyClus/doc/DMphyClusExample, and open DMphyClus_Example.html directly.
 Be aware that running the example in the vignette can take several minutes!